prithika1102/Adventure-Work-Project/README.md

 About This Project:

-Passion for data world inspired me to explore the world of data engineering, focusing on building scalable pipelines, transformations, and cloud-based storage solutions.
+Passion for data analysis inspired me to explore data engineering, focusing on building scalable pipelines and cloud-based storage solutions.

-This project leverages the well-known AdventureWorks dataset to demonstrate data integration using Azure Data Factory.
+This project uses the AdventureWorks dataset to demonstrate data integration using Azure Data Factory (ADF).

 It showcases:

-   🔄 Dynamic pipelines with ForEach activities
+🔄 Dynamic pipelines using ForEach activities

-   📜 Parameterization with JSON scripts
+📜 Parameterization with JSON scripts for source-to-destination mapping

-   🗄️ Storage in Azure Data Lake Gen2
+🔗 Use of Linked Services to securely connect to data sources and destinations

-   ⚙️ Data preparation for further transformations and analytics
+🗄️ Data extraction and loading into Azure Data Lake Gen2